Vision Screening Online Training Program

 A. Examples of visual acuity charts not recommended by the MDH for screening children in Minnesota are pictured below:

 Q. What are the pass criteria for the recommended visual acuity charts?

-Q. What visual acuity chart is recommended for screening vision in children six years old and older?
+Q. What is the recommended visual acuity chart for screening vision in children six years old and older?

 A. The Sloan Chart 10 foot proportional (LogMar) chart is recommended as of September 2015.

 Q. Why is the Snellen chart no longer recommended?

 The Snellen chart does not meet our basic criteria of an acceptable chart.